open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 ## Example

-The example takes advantage of context efficiency by grouping transformations with the context which it indents to transform.
+The example takes advantage of context efficiency by grouping transformations with the context which it intends to transform.
 See [Contexts](#contexts) for more details.

 Example configuration: